-We levy rates annually.
-The rates must be paid in full by 31 August each year or by four equal instalments on the last day in August, November, February and May.
+We levy rates annually at the start of each financial year.
+They can be paid in full or in four equal instalments.
 Your rates notice will contain details of all your rates and annual charges, due dates and amounts, and all the payment options available.
-Online payments can be made here.

-Please note: A service fee is charged for all credit card payments.
+Please note: a service fee of 0.5% is charged for all credit card payments.

 If you don't receive your annual rate notice by the end of July or your reminder notice at least one month before an instalment is due, please email email@example.com and request a copy, don't forget to include the address of the relevant property in the email.
 Please note: copies of Rate Notices can only be sent to the property owner.